 Thousands of people with diabetes will apply for life insurance this year.
 Not all of them will have a positive experience either.
 If you are looking into diabetic life insurance, being “in the know” will improve your chances of being approved at the lowest premium possible.
 How?
 Well, you first need to understand how life insurance companies handle applicants with diabetes in the first place.
-What do they look for?
-How can you prepare?
-What is the likely outcome?
+Life insurance with diabetes is more challenging but does not have to be difficult.

 Before we answer those questions, let’s take a good look at diabetes.

 In 2010, the following numbers show the major significance of diabetes as: